 Our progress to date is cause for some celebration, but there is still plenty of work to do.
 We’ll continue to work hard to make sure the voice of you, our members, is heard by the future policy makers in run up to 7 May and beyond.

-Your views are a vital part of our campaign and we are calling on YOU to continue help us call out those big businesses which have been allowed to get away with too much for too long at the expense of honest, small business owners.
-Only if businesses to stand up and speak out is change going to happen.
+Your views are a vital part of our campaign and we are calling on YOU to continue to help us call out those big businesses which have been allowed to get away with too much for too long at the expense of honest, small business owners.
+Only if businesses to stand up and speak out is a change going to happen.

-Remember, if you have evidence of unethical practices by larger firms, we're here to listen.
+Remember, if you have evidence of unethical practices by larger firms, we’re here to listen.
 We can guarantee to keep your identity anonymous if you’re worried about losing business by speaking out.
-To speak confidentially, call 01565 626016 or email firstname.lastname@example.org.
+To speak confidentially, call 01565 626016

 The fact that big business is starting to feel the pressure to operate more openly and ethically and to treat their suppliers as they wish to be treated is a great step forward.
 However, we’ll continue to press the political parties to put your interests at the heart of their election manifestos, and for the next government to put small business at the top of the political agenda.